TenderMetric Intelligence Team · Last Reviewed: May 2026 · Sources: TED Europa · EU Publications Office

 How to Apply

-• Step 1 — Access the LIFE call on the EU Funding & Tenders Portal: All LIFE calls are published at ec.europa.eu/life.
-Search for the 2026 Annual Call reference number in the Funding & Tenders Portal (previously called the Participant Portal).
+• Step 1 — Access the LIFE call on the EU Funding & Tenders Portal: All LIFE calls are published at cinea.ec.europa.eu.
+Search for the 2026 Annual Call reference number in the Funding & Tenders Portal.

 • Step 2 — Register all partners: Each organisation needs a PIC (Participant Identification Code) from the EU Portal.
 Allow 1–2 weeks for first-time registration.

-• Step 3 — Contact your National Contact Point (NCP): Each EU Member State has a LIFE NCP who provides free guidance, pre-submission review, and networking with potential partners.
-NCPs are listed on the CINEA (Climate, Infrastructure and Environment Executive Agency) website.
+• Step 3 — Contact your National Contact Point (NCP): Each EU Member State has a LIFE NCP who provides free guidance, pre-submission review, and partner networking.
+NCPs are listed on the CINEA website — using your NCP is strongly recommended for first-time applicants.

-• Step 4 — Prepare the application: Key documents: concept note (if required for your sub-programme), full project proposal including technical description, budget, team structure, monitoring indicators, dissemination plan, and replication strategy.
+• Step 4 — Prepare the application: Key documents: concept note (if required for your sub-programme), full project proposal including technical description, budget, team structure, monitoring indicators, dissemination plan, and — critically — replication strategy.
+Budget 8–12 weeks minimum for a competitive proposal.

 • Step 5 — Submit electronically via EU Portal: All submissions are online through the EU Funding & Tenders Portal.
-Deadlines vary by sub-programme — check the call page for exact dates.
-CINEA processes all LIFE applications.
+Deadlines vary by sub-programme — check the CINEA call page for exact 2026 dates.
+CINEA processes all LIFE applications; allow 5–7 months for evaluation results.

 End of Briefing // TenderMetric Intelligence Systems — TM-INS-093